7 ways Frederiksberg will win your heart

 The romantic Frederiksberg Gardens is located right in the heart of Frederiksberg, and is a popular spot for runners, family outings and different kinds of events.
 During the summer months, you can go on a boat tour that will take you around the area and Frederiksberg Palace.

 Værnedamsvej preserves its French charm, even on a rainy day.Photo:Martin Heiberg

 Værnedamsvej is a small, but busy street connecting Copenhagen's Vesterbro area and Frederiksberg's major shopping lane Gammel Kongevej.
 The street is known for its French vibe and charming places like Granola, Falernum and Les Trois Cochons, where you can sit back and watch the local life outside.

-From handmade chocolates and other delicasies to fashion, furniture and anything in between: Frederiksberg has it all.
+From handmade chocolates and other delicacies to fashion, furniture, and anything in between, Frederiksberg has it all.
 Take your time exploring all the small stores along Gammel Kongevej street, or go on a major shopping spree in Frederiksberg's four-storey shopping mall.